Prepare Win32 app content for upload

 - Use Windows 10 version 1607 or later (Enterprise, Pro, and Education versions).

-- Devices must be registered or joined to Azure Active Directory (Azure AD) and auto-enrolled.
-The Intune management extension supports devices that are Azure AD registered, Azure AD joined, hybrid domain joined, and group policy enrolled.
+- Devices must be registered or joined to Microsoft Entra ID and autoenrolled.
+The Intune management extension supports devices that are Microsoft Entra registered, Microsoft Entra joined, hybrid domain joined, and group policy enrolled.

-For the scenario of group policy enrollment, the user uses the local user account to Azure AD join their Windows 10 device.
-The user must log on to the device by using their Azure AD user account and enroll in Intune.
-Intune will install the Intune Management extension on the device if a PowerShell script or a Win32 app is targeted to the user or device.
+For the scenario of group policy enrollment, the user uses the local user account to Microsoft Entra join their Windows 10 device.
+The user must log on to the device by using their Microsoft Entra user account and enroll in Intune.
+Intune management extension is installed automatically when a PowerShell script or Win32 app, Microsoft Store apps, Custom compliance policy settings, or Proactive remediations is assigned to the user or device.

 Convert the Win32 app content

-Use the Microsoft Win32 Content Prep Tool to pre-process Windows classic (Win32) apps.
+Use the Microsoft Win32 Content Prep Tool to preprocess Windows classic (Win32) apps.
 The tool converts application installation files into the .intunewin format.
 The tool also detects some of the attributes that Intune requires to determine the application installation state.
-After you use this tool on the app installer folder, you'll be able to create a Win32 app in the Microsoft Endpoint Manager admin center.
+After you use this tool on the app installer folder, you'll be able to create a Win32 app in the Microsoft Intune admin center.

 The Microsoft Win32 Content Prep Tool zips all files and subfolders when it creates the .intunewin file.
 Be sure to keep the Microsoft Win32 Content Prep Tool separate from the installer files and folders, so that you don't include the tool or other unnecessary files and folders in your .intunewin file.